The Badur Foundation

 - Social enterprises tackling poverty and inequality through local reinvestment

-- Organizations creating training and employment opportunities
+- Organisations creating training and employment opportunities

 - Community-level initiatives challenging social exclusion